 A key part of the role is to review and evaluate policies and legislation, nationally and internationally, in the context of Irish Lights strategy and the Irish & UK maritime space, to determine the benefits and impact of any changes in these policies and to make specific recommendations.
 Existing knowledge of key policy areas for Irish Lights is advantageous, including marine, navigation, safety, planning and environment.
 Previous interaction with national and international organisations such as Government departments, EU, IALA, IMO is an advantage.
 Previous experience of the 3rd level university R&D sector is also desirable.

-In addition, the NPSO assists with preparation of Board and departmental reports, navigation assessments and statutory sanctions, as well as supporting ship superintendence and survey requirements.
+In addition, the NPSO assists with preparation of Board and departmental reports, navigation assessments for Foreshore Licence/Aquaculture applications and statutory sanctions, as well as supporting ship superintendence and survey requirements.

 The role is both rewarding and challenging, requiring a flexible approach, which is reciprocated by Irish Lights.
 The role involves some travel.

 Please click here to view the Candidate Briefing Pack for further information on the role and the requirements.

 The closing date for applications is close of business 24 September 2021.
 Please apply by sending a CV and cover letter to Human Resources at email@example.com.
 Please view Irish Lights Job Applicant Privacy Notice on the Vacancies page.